Bryan-Az/Adv-Keras-NNs/Part1/README.md

  To conduct an A/B like experiment, in all directories, there is a Notebook A and Notebook B.
 > Notebook A Applies:
-- Regularizations: BatchNorm in Keras API, L1, Dropout, and Earlystop: Validation Loss
+- Regularizations: BatchNorm in sequential API, L1, Dropout, and Earlystop: Validation Loss

 > Notebook B Applies:
-- Regularizations: BatchNorm in sequential layer, L2, Montecarlo dropout, and Earlystop: Accuracy
+- Regularizations: BatchNorm in Keras API, L2, Montecarlo dropout, and Earlystop: Accuracy